 4. Kirkgate Market

-Kirgate Market: Events each weekend from the 25th November 2023.
+Kirkgate Market: Events each weekend from the 23rd November 2024 (unconfirmed).

 Opening times: 10am to 4pm.